Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Dip your feet in the cool turquoise pool at the base of the waterfall.

-• Spend time photographing the lush greenery, mossy rocks and natural beauty.
+• Spend time photographing the lush greenery, mossy rocks, and natural beauty.

 • Spot small birds and butterflies on the way because nature lovers will adore it.

-Best season: July to September, during and just after monsoon.
+Best season: July to September, during and just after the monsoon.
 The waterfall dries up in summer, so it’s only worth visiting in rainy months.

 Best place Bamniya Kund near Indore